Aged Cheese (Parmesan) - Developing

 Signals

 In the simulator, the most basic concept is the signal.
 A signal is a logical entity that carries information; it can have a width of 1 bit (simple on/off, 0 or 1) or multiple bits.
-This means that what traditional hardware terminology calls a bus (a set of parallel wires) is, in our simulator, simply a multi-bit signal.
+This is that what traditional hardware terminology calls a bus (a set of parallel wires).
+In our simulator, simply a multi-bit signal.

 Practical Notes